the Traveling Dad Team

 Aaron Turpen is a father, writer, and purveyor of dad jokes.
 With kids in tow, he often pretends to be in charge as adventures and (always law-abiding, officer) antics ensue.
 Aaron enjoys cooking (with gadgets) and driving vehicles on and off the road.
 And heavy metal.
 His children are under the impression that "Ozzy's Boneyard" is a station that should be available on every device at all times.
 Because he's raisin' them right.
 Aerosmith sucks! \m/

 John Vanda was born in Michigan, and lived there just long enough to be a lifelong Detroit sports fan, including the Lions, despite his father's urging to never like the Lions, because they'll always let you down.
 When he was 10 years old, the family moved to Virginia, and he lived there until after college.
-During the college years, he married Jessica Vanda, and shortly after, became a military spouse when Jessica joined the Navy.
-Two wonderful kids, 7 moves and 16 years later, John is still a military spouse, now living in the United Kingdom.
-Somewhere along the way, he met fellow Traveling Dad, Kevin Gillooly, and they both soon realized that they had quite a lot in common, including their love of all things Disney.
-He's been on two Disney Cruises (with a third one booked for May 2017), has been to Disney Tokyo by the Sea, as well as Disney World and Disney Land, and is also a Disney shareholder.
+During his college years, he married Jessica Vanda, and shortly after, became a military spouse when Jessica joined the Navy.
+Two wonderful kids, 8 moves and 18 years later, John is still a military spouse, now living in Florida.
+In addition to writing for Traveling Dad, he is also an editor for Traveling Dad, working on content and search engine optimization, and is a contributing editor for 6 romance novels.
+You'll also find him co-hosting and producing a Disney podcast called Disney Intelligence with fellow Traveling Dad Kevin Gillooly.